Neal Trotman: Plymouth Argyle

 After being released by Chesterfield, Trotman went on trial with Scottish Premiership side Partick Thistle.
 He was offered a contract by them, but a deal was not agreed and he then had a short trial at Dundee United.
 He played in a friendly against Wigan Athletic, but was not offered terms.
 Trotman signed a short-term contract with Plymouth Argyle in August.
 The move, initially until January 2014, reunited him with Sheridan, who previously signed him at Oldham and Chesterfield.

 He made his debut in a League Cup game at Birmingham City the next day, playing 120 minutes, as Plymouth Argyle lost 3–2.
 Since joining the club, Trotman became a first team regular for the side, playing in the centre–back position.
-It wasn't until on 25 October 2013 when he scored his first goal for the club in a league match at Mansfield Town, which saw Plymouth Argyle won 1–0.
+On 25 October 2013 he scored his first goal for the club in a league match at Mansfield Town, which saw Plymouth Argyle won 1–0.
 His handful of first team football resulted in Trotman signing a contract extension with the club until the end of the season.
 In a match against York City on 15 February 2014, he was sent–off in early first half, as Plymouth Argyle lost 4–0.
 After serving a one match suspension, Trotman then scored his second goal for the club, in a 2–1 loss against Bristol Rovers on 8 March 2014.
 At the end of the 2013–14 season, making forty–eight appearances and scoring two times for the side, Trotman was released by Plymouth Argyle upon expiry of his contract.